Remy to be the QPR hero

-Our team preview Saturday's action in the Premier League with Man City fancied to further derail Everton's season.
+Our team preview today's action in the Premier League with Man City fancied to further derail Everton's season.

 - Related Content